MichaelCurrin/badge-generator/docs/deploy.md

 ## Build

 Do a production build and output to the `dist` directory.
-This directory will always be deleted first, so a _clean_ step is not needed.

 ```sh
 $ yarn build
 ```

+The directory will always be deleted first, so a _clean_ step is not needed.

 This runs `vue-cli-service build` which uses `--mode production` by default.

+Note that this used TypeScript internally - you do **not** need to run a compile command as part of this command.

 ## Release